hashirpm/github-resume/README.md

 ```
 npm run start
 ```
 6. After that, the command will start a local server instance.
 Open (http://localhost:5000/) in your browser.
-The **GiHub Resume** will be displayed.
+The **GitHub Resume** will be displayed.

 ## 🖋 Contribute